-Kāpiti Coast District Council provides wastewater collection, treatment and disposal for the residents and businesses of the urban communities of Ōtaki, Waikanae, Paraparaumu and Raumati.
+We provide wastewater collection, treatment and disposal for the residents and businesses of urban communities in Ōtaki, Waikanae, Paraparaumu and Raumati.

 24 hour emergency number: 0800 486 486

+Please note: Section 459 of The Local Government Act 1974 allows the Council to require a private drain to be connected to the public drain unless it is more than 60m from the public drain.
 Clause G13.3.3 of the Building Code states: Where a sewer connection is available the drainage system shall be connected to the sewer and the connection shall be made in a manner that avoids damage to the sewer and is to the approval of the network utility operator.

 The communities of Waikanae, Paraparaumu and Raumati are served by a single wastewater treatment plant in Paraparaumu, which was upgraded in 2001-2002.
 At that time the oxidation ponds at Waikanae were closed and all Waikanae wastewater pumped to Paraparaumu for treatment.

+There are 15 pumping stations in Waikanae and Paraparaumu and Raumati communities are served by 105 pumping stations.
 The Paraparaumu Wastewater Treatment Plant operates a Biological Nutrient Removal process, one of the most advanced treatment processes in New Zealand.

 The community of Paekākāriki uses septic tanks.
-Rural areas of the District rely on on-site disposal; septic tanks or community package wastewater treatment plants.
+Rural areas of the District rely on on-site disposal, septic tanks or community package wastewater treatment plants.

-The Council provides a network of sanitary sewer mains in the urban areas.
+We provide a network of sanitary sewer mains in the urban areas.
 A building is connected to the sewer by a 100mm lateral.
 The lateral is in two parts.
 The length from the sewer main to the property boundary is owned and maintained by the Council.
 The length from the building to the boundary is the responsibility of the property owner.
 These pipes meet and are connected at the inspection point which is located at or near the boundary.

-My drain’s blocked – What do I do?
+My drain’s blocked – what do I do?

 The procedure for the plumber is: